rhender007/first_streamlit_app/README.md

 Someone else will pay to store it
 You will only pay to query it

+What are the names of the 3 Snowflake Sharing Technologies?
+Direct Sharing
+Snowflake Data Marketplace
+Private Exchanges

 Other courses and information sources are available and may be a better fit for your needs and preferences.